The Terminal Experiment

 The Terminal Experiment is a science fiction novel by Canadian writer Robert J. Sawyer.
 The book won the 1995 Nebula Award for Best Novel, and was nominated for the Hugo Award for Best Novel in 1996.
 Sawyer received a writer's reserve grant from the Ontario Arts Council in 1993 in support of his writing the novel.

 The story was first serialised in Analog magazine in the mid-December 1994 to March 1995 issues, under the name Hobson's Choice, before its first novel publication in May, 1995.
 A Hobson's choice is an apparently free choice that is really no choice at all.
 In this book it is a play on the main character's name and describes the choice between immortality and provable life after death.

-Plot introduction

-Dr. Peter Hobson invents a machine that detects a brain pattern that leaves the body after death, a pattern many believe is a soul.
-In order to test their theories on immortality and life after death, Hobson and his friend Sarkar Muhammed create three electronic simulations of Hobson's own personality.
-When people Hobson had a grudge against begin to die, he and Sarkar must try to find out which is responsible.
-But all three simulations – two modified, one a "control" – escape Sarkar's computer, into the Internet and the World Wide Web.